-Getting to and from Barajas airport to any point in the city center (about 9 miles away) is easy, but you have several options to choose from and you should know them all.
+Getting to and from Barajas airport to any point in the city center (about 15km away) is easy, but you have several options to choose from and you should know them all.

 1. The best transfers between Madrid Barajas airport and the city center

-If what you want is to simplify your arrival, I recommend the private pick-up service at the airport, door to door.
+If you want to simplify your arrival, I recommend the private pick-up service at the airport, door to door.

-- Private transfer from Madrid airport to downtown - From $ 24
+- Private transfer from Madrid airport to the center of Madrid - From $ 22.

-- Private transfer from Madrid downtown to the airport - From $ 23
+- Private transfer from Madrid airport to the center of Madrid - From $ 22.

-The word "private" often brings with it the adjective "expensive" and so we often tend to overlook it when it comes to a trip where we want to set aside the money to get to know the city we are arriving in.
-However, in the case of Madrid the price of hiring a private transfer from the airport to the center, that picks you up at the airport and takes you to your hotel, is quite reasonable: from $ 24, booking in advance.
+The word "private" often brings with it the adjective "expensive" and that is why we often tend to overlook it when it comes to a trip in which we want to reserve the money to get to know the city we are arriving in.
+However, in the case of Madrid the price of hiring a private transfer from the airport to the center, to pick you up at the airport and take you to your hotel, is quite reasonable: from $ 22, booking in advance.
 Of course, the final price will depend on the number of people using the service: you can request a shared transfer or a vehicle for you and the people traveling with you.

-The transfer works in a simple way: when you make the reservation online you provide the details of your hotel or accommodation in Madrid and the details of your flight (with that the driver will already know your arrival terminal).
-The driver will meet you and your group at the terminal, will know if your flight is late, and will wait for you up to 45 minutes after the scheduled time.
+The transfer works in a simple way: when you book online you provide your hotel or accommodation details in Madrid and your flight details (the driver will already know your arrival terminal).
+The driver will meet you and your group at the terminal, will know if your flight is delayed and will wait for you up to 45 minutes after the scheduled time.

 Advantages of using the private transfer

-- You have enough space for your luggage (if you have special luggage you must communicate it)
+- You have enough space for your luggage (if you have special luggage, you must inform us).

 - It is accessible for baby strollers